castlenthesky/excellent_at_excel/readme.md

 ## 05. Charting

-Bridge charts are not the most fun thing in the world to build, and Excel doesn't have a built-in template.
-This file has a template which you can use to take the pain away.
+Bridge charts are not the most fun thing in the world to build, and Excel 2003 doesn't have a built-in template.
+If you business lives in the stone age and your're using Excel 2003, get a new job.
+If you want a horizontal waterfall, which modern versions of Excel still don't include, this file has a template which you can use to take the pain away.

 Bullet charts are awesome, but Excel doesn't have one built in.
 Use this template.
 [Check out the example file](https://github.com/castlenthesky/excellent_at_excel/blob/master/05.%20Charting.xlsx?raw=true).